 This program does not provide credits towards the ATAR score for VCE students

 This course has a significant practical component with a focus on employability skills.
-Applicants must possess the communication skills and physical ability to perform practical work placement in the animal care industry.
+Applicants must possess the communication skills and physical ability to perform work sessions in the animal care industry.

 Vocational education and training focusses on providing practical skills and technical knowledge for work.
-Work placement is provided at the RSPCA Burwood East and is necessary in order to provide access to an appropriate animal care workplace, a qualified workplace supervisor, exposure to the relevant workload of an animal attendant.
+Practical experience and assessment is provided at the RSPCA Burwood East and is necessary in order to provide access to an appropriate animal care workplace, a qualified workplace supervisor, exposure to the relevant workload of an animal attendant.
 These conditions give students opportunities to practise and demonstrate the skills necessary to successfully complete this course.

-- Be 17 years or older and not currently enrolled at school.
+- Be 17 years or older and not currently enrolled at school with guardian approval.